chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add action to the path
+script that counts the number of directories